tiagofsanchez/blog/content/posts/2019-11-26-APIs, a simple tech wizardry.md

 ---
-title: "APIs, the new railroad, a simple technology wizardry"
+title: "APIs are the new railroad"
 cover: "../images/API-railroad.png"
 date: 2019-11-26
 category: "🚀 Innovation"